Horse Racing App Part 3

 Horse Ratings Calculation File

-In the first two sections, we have reviewed RaceHorseFormBuilder, here we have described what our horse racing application can be used for.
-Namely you input horse racing results, as it does so the App performs all the calculations for creating a handicapping rating for every horse, which completed the race.
-You make any manual alterations, finally you save the loaded data into your own database.
+In the first two sections we have reviewed RaceHorseFormBuilder.
+There we described what the RHFB horse racing application can be used for.
+Namely you input horse racing results.
+Then as it does so the App performs all the calculations for creating a handicapping rating for every horse, which completed the race.
+You make any manual alterations.
+Then finally you save the loaded data into your own database.

-There is one file, which is central and key in being able to calculate the actual and we now go into this in some details.
+There is one file, which is central and key in being able to calculate the actual ratings and we now go into this in some details.
 It is at the heart of the application, with regard to handicapping the racing results and producing ratings from them.

 This ‘control file’ is stored as a CSV file and is named calculate.csv.
 It can be edited outside of the App with any spreadsheet application.
 In the screenshots below, you will see an example of the file.
-First as it appears after using a ‘Text File Import’ with Excel.
+First, as it appears when using a ‘Text File Import’ with Excel.
 Then alongside, the file it as it appears within RHFB.